ktalg/2048/README.md

 # 2048

+2048 game implemented with go.

-Play it in the terminal using the arrow keys
+Play it in the terminal using the arrow keys.

 ```
 [4 2 0 2]